mapgirll/cc-compliance-workshop/3. Deploy App/readme.md

 # 3. Deploy Demo Microservices App

+To show Calico in action, we will install an application that we can secure.

 **Create a Namespace for the application**

 First, let's create a namespace called 'hipstershop' for the application: